All India Pakhtoon Jirga-e-Hind: Activities

-The organisation wishes to see the creation of two universities in Delhi and Calcutta in honour of Indian independence movement activist Khan Abdul Ghaffar Khan.
+The organisation wishes to see the creation of two universities in Delhi and Calcutta in honour of Indian independence movement activist Abdul Ghaffar Khan.
 These universities would provide an education for the Pashtuns of Afghanistan who wish to study in India, although others would receive admission as well.

 The All India Pakthoon Jirga-e-Hind has advocated for the merger of the North West Frontier Province in Pakistan with the country of Afghanistan.
 It argues that the NWFP was leased to the British for one hundred years by Afghanistan and so it should be returned to Afghanistan.